nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `add Meeting d/Meet with Jim date/today 5pm to 6pm t/!!! t/jim`

 &nbsp;&nbsp;&nbsp;&nbsp; <b>3.3 Listing all tasks : `list all` </b><br>
->Shows a list of all floating tasks, deadline and events in the application.<br>
+>Shows a list of all uncompleted floating tasks, deadline and events in the application.<br>
 Format: `list all`

 &nbsp;&nbsp;&nbsp;&nbsp; <b>3.4 Listing all overdue deadlines: `list od` </b><br>